Graves' disease: Eye disease

-Typically, the natural history of TAO follows Rundle's curve, which describes a rapid worsening during an initial phase, up to a peak of maximum severity, and then improvement to a static plateau without, however, resolving back to a normal condition.
+Typically, the natural history of TAO follows Rundle's curve, which describes a rapid worsening during an initial phase, peaking at maximum severity, and then improvement to a static plateau without, however, resolving back to a normal condition.

 Management

 Treatment of Graves' disease includes antithyroid drugs that reduce the production of thyroid hormone, radioiodine (radioactive iodine I-131), and thyroidectomy (surgical excision of the gland).
 As operating on a hyperthyroid patient is dangerous, before thyroidectomy, preoperative treatment with antithyroid drugs is given to render the patient euthyroid.
 Each of these treatments has advantages and disadvantages, and no single treatment approach is considered the best for everyone.

 Treatment with antithyroid medications must be administered for six months to two years to be effective.
 Even then, upon cessation of the drugs, the hyperthyroid state may recur.
 The risk of recurrence is about 40–50%, and lifelong treatment with antithyroid drugs carries some side effects such as agranulocytosis and liver disease.
 Side effects of the antithyroid medications include a potentially fatal reduction in the level of white blood cells.
-Therapy with radioiodine is the most common treatment in the United States, while antithyroid drugs and/or thyroidectomy are used more often in Europe, Japan, and most of the rest of the world.
+Therapy with radioiodine is the most common treatment in the United States.
+Antithyroid drugs and/or thyroidectomy are used more often in Europe, Japan, and most of the rest of the world.

 β-Blockers (such as propranolol) may be used to inhibit the sympathetic nervous system symptoms of tachycardia and nausea until antithyroid treatments begin to take effect.
 Pure β-blockers do not inhibit lid retraction in the eyes, which is mediated by alpha-adrenergic receptors.